What is the Saul Zaentz Early Education Initiative?

 What does involvement in the study look like for families?

 Our researchers from Harvard would like the children and families who become part of the study to continue to participate for at least the next three years, beginning in the fall of 2017 and continuing as the child goes on to school.
-Twice a year, children will complete some activities with the study team and parents may also be asked to complete a short survey.
+Twice a year, children will complete some activities with the study team and parents will also be asked to complete surveys periodically.

 What are the benefits of being part of the study?